Local Residents Indicted On Federal Counterfeiting Charges

 Stults, along with Vanover, was arrested again for forgery on Dec.
 6, 2017, when police learned she’d been printing fake money from a home in Prairie Grove.
 Stults said she’d been printing the money to “get back on her feet,” according to an arrest report.

 Stults, Vanover, Nichols and King were being held Wednesday (Feb.
 14) without bond at the Washington County Detention Center.

-Their trial is set for April 2 in U.S. District Court.
+Their trial is set for April 2 in U.S. District Court in Fayetteville.

+Counterfeiting U.S. currency is punishable by up to 20 years in prison.